puppetlabs/puppet-docs/source/puppet/4.1/reference/ssl_attributes_extensions.markdown

 **Extension requests** are pieces of data that will be _transferred to the final certificate_ (as **extensions**) when the CA signs the CSR.
 They will persist as trusted, immutable data, which cannot be altered after the certificate has been signed.

-They may also be used by the CA when deciding whether or not to sign the certificate.
+They can also be used by the CA when deciding whether or not to sign the certificate.

 ### Default Behavior